Jarvis2001/WeatherStation/README.md

 # 🌦️ Weather Station ML Project

-An end-to-end, production-grade machine learning system to **collect**, **preprocess**, **analyze**, and **predict** local weather conditions using data from IoT sensors (ESP32, Arduino) and cloud images captured from a fixed camera setup.
-Designed for long-term deployment with CI/CD, data pipelines, and distributed compute in later phases.
+An end-to-end, production-grade machine learning system to **collect**, **preprocess**, **analyse**, and **predict** local weather conditions using data from IoT sensors (ESP32, Arduino) and cloud images captured from a fixed camera setup.
+Designed for long-term deployment with CI/CD, data pipelines, and distributed computing in later phases.

 ---